intel/gmmlib/README.rst

 Install
 ^^^^^^^
 Not a stand alone software component.
-GmmLib is build as static library for Intel media driver and Compute runtime for OpenCL
+GmmLib is built as dynamic library for Intel media driver and Compute runtime for OpenCL

 Supported Platforms
 -------------------